davidmreed/nonskating.club/content/guides/scorekeeper.md

 - The scorekeepers _both_ record star passes for _both_ teams.
 Since each scorekeeper is watching their own Jam Referee, they need to make sure their counterparts receive notice when a star pass occurs for the other team.
 - Redundancy - the two scorekeepers plus that data in the scoreboard - increases the likelihood that a correct game record can be achieved during statsbook data entry.

+Once the jam ends and the score table is confident in the current score, the cycle starts over again.
+The scorekeepers spot and call out the jammers and pivots, the scoreboard operator enters them, the whistle blows, and the game is on.

 ### End-of-Period and End-of-Game Responsibilities

 At the end of each period, the scorekeeper should perform a series of steps to validate their points and paperwork.